Hip Replacement Surgery: Procedures, Types, and Risks

 You can take a few basic steps to make life easier when you return home after hip replacement surgery, such as:

-1. Reduce climbing stairs.
+- Reduce the number of stairs climbed.
 Make the appropriate arrangements so that you only have to climb the stairs once or twice a day.

 Hip replacement surgery has been conducted for many years, and surgical procedures are constantly being refined.
 However, like with any surgery, there are hazards.
 Blood clots are a particular concern because you won’t be able to walk much at first.
 Your doctor will prescribe blood thinners to help avoid blood clots.
 Infection and bleeding are additional possibilities, as are the hazards of employing general anaesthesia.